Details

 Kopenhagen Fur has from the fall of 2017 been allowed to send excess heat to the local district heating company, Glostrup Varme.
 The excess heat is from Kopenhagen Furs large cold storage, where mink coats are stored before they are redistributed.
 Hereby excess heat is utilized instead of being chilled using coolers.

 Currently, Kopenhagen Fur is supplied with district heating from Glostrup Varme.
-Glostrup Varme is however a part of a major district heating transmission network called VEKS, which supplies multiple district heating companies around Greater Copenhagen.
-Kopenhagen Fur is expected to deliver a baseload of 1 MW heating to the network, which is a relatively small capacity compared to the total VEKS network.
-The heat pump can produce 6000 MWh of heating annually which is delivered at approximately 70 degrees Celsius to the district heating network.
+Glostrup Varme is, however, a part of a major district heating transmission network called VEKS, which supplies multiple district heating companies around Greater Copenhagen.
+Kopenhagen Fur is expected to deliver a baseload of 1 MW heating to the network, a relatively small capacity compared to the total VEKS network.
+The heat pump can produce 6000 MWh of heating annually, delivered at approximately 70 degrees Celsius to the district heating network.
 If needed, the heat pump can deliver heating at 90 degrees Celsius.
 The COP is expected to be 5.0 if heating is delivered at 70 degrees Celsius.

 The total cost is € 295,000, of which € 161,000 is financed by Glostrup Varme and € 134,000 is financed by Kopenhagen Fur.
 The total heat pump costs are approximately € 134,000 higher than if only the cooling system was constructed.